npirotte/php-test/README.md

 ## Build asset

-Asset are built with gulp, so you have to install node, npm and gulp globaly, the install dependencies with "npm install" cmd, then run the "gulp" command
+Assets are built with gulp, so you have to install node, npm and gulp globaly, the install dependencies with "npm install" cmd, then run the "gulp" command

 ## Unit testing